GoogleCloudPlatform/cloud-code-vscode/README.md

 <details>
   <summary>Read more</summary>

-  ### Highlights:
+### Highlights

 - Deploy a service to Cloud Run, customizing your deployment platform and build settings along the way, from within your IDE.
     [Read the docs](https://cloud.google.com/code/docs/vscode/deploying-a-cloud-run-app)
 - Locally debug your service via the Cloud Run emulator and perform tasks you normally do when debugging local code as you develop your app.
 With Cloud Code’s fast iterative development, you can automatically redeploy changes to the emulator as you make them.
     [Read the docs](https://cloud.google.com/code/docs/vscode/debugging-a-cloud-run-app)
 - Monitor the status of your Cloud Run services as well as their revisions and essential properties with the Cloud Run Explorer.
     [Read the docs](https://cloud.google.com/code/docs/vscode/cloud-run-explorer)

 </details>

 ## Containerization made easy

 Create secure, production-ready container images from source code without having to worry about a Dockerfile with Cloud Code’s built-in support for
 Google Cloud Buildpacks.
 You get to focus on building your application, not containerizing it.

 ## Built-in Secret Manager support

 Protect sensitive information and keep your app secure with Cloud Code’s integrated Secret Manager support.
 You can create, view, update, and use secrets in the
 Secret Manager view without having them in your codebase.
 [Read the docs](https://cloud.google.com/code/docs/vscode/secret-manager)

 ## Google Cloud APIs at your fingertip

 Browse available Cloud APIs, enable services, and install and learn how to integrate client libraries in your app without leaving your IDE and breaking your development flow, all with the API library browser.
 [Read the docs](https://cloud.google.com/code/docs/vscode/client-libraries)

+## Develop using Compute Engine Virtual Machines

+Browse Compute Engine Virtual Machines and their relevant properties without leaving your IDE.
+Easily SSH into your VM using the terminal window and transfer files from your local environment to your virtual machine all with Cloud Code support for Compute Engine.
+[Read the docs](https://cloud.google.com/code/docs/vscode/manage-vms)

 ## Develop APIs with Apigee